| |

 Where is the garden?

-Situated between two popular neighborhoods, the Luxembourg Garden is a melting pot of activities.
+Situated between two popular neighborhoods, the Jardin Luxembourg is a melting pot of activities.
 Not only is it appreciated for its beauty but also for the various activities that can be carried out on the premises.
-While it is hard to choose a beautiful garden in Paris, the Luxembourg Garden is set apart by its unique contrasting features- from the Medici fountain and the Senate palace to the tiny sailboats and puppet shows.
+While it is hard to choose the most beautiful park in Paris, the Luxembourg Garden is set apart by its unique contrasting features- from the Medici fountain and the Senate palace to the tiny sailboats and puppet shows.

 Jardin du Luxembourg bench

 The gardens are open year-round.
-The opening and closing hours of the gardens are dependent on the sunlight and are increased by 15min increments as it nears summertime when it opens from 07:30 am to 09:30 pm.
+The opening and closing hours of the gardens are dependent on the sunlight and are increased by 15-minute increments as it nears summertime with glorious sunny days when it opens from 07:30 am to 09:30 pm.
 During peak winters, the garden remains open from 08:15 am to 04:30 pm.

 What’s In and Around the Luxembourg Gardens?